Junior-dev-Track/TTA_css_Sy/README.md

 Let's go to create our first transition.

-In the Html file we'll go to create a div, put a "<p>" with a message like : "Hello there !" ( in english ) or "coucou les pioupiou's" (in french )
+In the Html file we'll go to create a div, put a p tag with a message like : "Hello there !" ( in english ) or "coucou les pioupiou's" (in french )

 Like this : ```html
 <div class="divpiou">